distributi0n/Sarahah-Bot/README.md

 * [grin]
 * [tounge_waggle]
 <br>
 Application comes with around 1,000 pre-made questions that I just read off other peoples posts.
-You can adapt it to suit your needs, just edit the questions file which is located in the "assets" directory of the exe location.
+You can adapt it to suit your needs, just edit the questions file which is located in the "assets" directory of the exe location.<br><br>

 I could of just sent a http POST request but they use token so I would rather take the quick option and just run an internal browser embedded into the application.
 This application isn't an app that you need to worry about speed anyway.
-If your questions are sent too fast it'll obviously look fake.
+If your questions are sent too fast it'll obviously look fake.<br><br>

 Oh yeah, I've also added a setting for delay in the amount of time it takes to send a question and how long it waits between questions.
 That can also be modified and edited in the configuration file.